Lyneia/Asteroids/README.md

-# Cortopia Asteroids by Lyneia
+# Asteroids by Lyneia
-A Unity3D game made by Lyneia as work test for Beyond Frames & Cortopia.
+A Unity3D game made by Lyneia as work test for a game studio.
+The project was based on Asteroids (1979) and had to be made without Unity's Physics

 ## Description